-Investment banks may now create sophisticated risk management systems that can recognise and handle threats in real time thanks to technology.
+Investment banks may now create sophisticated risk management systems that can recognise and handle threats in real time thanks to technology and the implementation of threat intelligence best practices.
 These technologies monitor market circumstances and spot possible dangers using cutting-edge algorithms and data analytics, enabling investment institutions to manage risk proactively.

 Clearing and Settlement

 Investment banking relies heavily on the time-consuming and difficult settlement and clearing processes.
 Blockchain technology, on the other hand, has the power to revolutionise settlement and clearing procedures, making them quicker, more effective, and more secure.

 Distributed ledger technology is used by blockchain-based settlement systems to allow for real-time settlement of financial transactions.
 Blockchain-based settlement solutions can dramatically cut down on settlement delays and error risk by doing away with the need for middlemen and automating the settlement process.

 Additionally, investment banks are utilising technology to raise customer interaction and give them more specialised services.
 Investment banks may better understand the requirements and preferences of their clients by utilising data analytics and insights, and they can then customise their services appropriately.

 In order to give customers access to market data, investing insights, and other information in real-time, investment banks are also utilising digital platforms and technologies.
 Customers can manage their money more efficiently and make smarter investment choices thanks to these tools.

 Enhancing Customer Experience